matiasinsaurralde/etherforum/README.md

 # etherforum

-An experimental / proof of concept / distributed forum built on top of Ethereum
+An experimental / proof of concept / distributed forum built on top of Ethereum.

 **Demo Client URL**: http://104.236.224.46/